 Seated courses are offered in a Summer School of two weeks (generally week 26 & 27 or week 27 & 28) in the Netherlands.
 The distance courses are a blend of assignments, working online in subgroups and online group discussions.
 All the assignments and group discussions will be facilitated by the use of Blackboard Learn™, an online learning environment.

 At the ‘School voor de Toekomst’ (Dutch for: School for the Future) high-quality technology and purposeful creativity form the basis for trail-blazing learning processes.
 Here, the three aspects of the digital era are combined in an inspiring way: physical space, mental space and cyberspace.

 School voor de Toekomst

 Once a year a cohort starts in the summer and proceeds throughout the courses together as a learning community.

-The next Summer School (2019) will run from June 24 through July 5 on weekdays.
-Class hours are regularly from 9.00 am till 5.00 pm.
+The next Summer School (2020) will run from June 22 through July 3 on weekdays.
+During a Summer School class hours are regularly from 9.00 am till 5.00 pm on weekdays.
 In the evenings and weekend you will need your time for preparation and assignments.